mkenney/docker-devenv/README.md

 * [mkenney/docker-devenv](https://github.com/mkenney/docker-devenv)

-The devenv script is available in the bin/ folder
+The devenv script is available in the bin/ folder and an auto-completion script is available in the bash/ folder

 # NAME
     devenv -- Manage mkenney/devenv docker work environment containers